A verbal is a verb form used as some other part of speech. There are three kinds of verbals: gerunds, participles and infinitives.

 –For answers scroll down.

-2. to change the rules is a noun infinitive phrase used as the direct object
+2. to do more is a noun infinitive phrase used as the direct object

-3. forgetting his promise is a participial phrase modifying the subject Jeff
+4. winning the match is a participial phrase modifying the subject team

 For your convenience, all of our lessons are available on our website in our lesson archive at http://www.dailygrammar.com/archive.html.
 Our lessons are also available to purchase in an eBook and a Workbook format.